RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-cnv.md

 Since OpenShift 4.5, OpenShift Virtualization has been fully supported by Red Hat as a component of OpenShift itself.
-The mechanism for installation is to utilise the operator model and deploy via the OpenShift Operator Hub in the web-console.
+The mechanism for installation is to utilise the operator model and deploy via the OpenShift Operator Hub in the OpenShift Web Console.
 Note, it's entirely possible to deploy via the CLI should you wish to do so, but we're not documenting that mechanism here.

-When you're ready, navigate to the top-level '**Operators**' menu entry, and select '**OperatorHub**' (you'll need to make sure that you're in the Administrator perspective).
+Navigate to the top-level '**Operators**' menu entry, and select '**OperatorHub**' (you'll need to make sure that you're in the Administrator perspective).
 This lists all of the available operators that you can install from the operator catalogue.
-Simply start typing '**virtualization**' in the search box and you should see an entry called "**OpenShift Virtualization**" - please don't select "**KubeVirt**" as this is the community operator.
-Simply select it and you'll see a window that looks like the following:
+Start typing '**virtualization**' in the search box and you should see an entry called "**OpenShift Virtualization**" - please don't select "**KubeVirt**" as this is the community operator.
+Simply select it and you'll see a window that looks like the following (the version may be slightly different):

 <img  border="1" src="img/ocp-virt-operator-install.png"/>